lettersoup/Sofia-Sans/sources/ufo/README.md

 ## Technical details

-This aproach has to deal with some technical limitations wich are caused by the different
+This aproach has to deal with some technical limitations wich are caused by the different interpolation models used by Glyphs App and variable fonts.

 The original designspace in the Glyphs files for Sofia Sans was defined like this: